Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Evaluations

-Fig. \ref{fig:SICE_Grad} and Fig. \ref{fig:SICE_Mix} display the qualitative comparison for an image from our SICE\_Grad dataset and the SICE\_Mix dataset, respectively.
+\textbf{Results on the SICE\_Grad and SICE\_Mix Dataset:} Fig. \ref{fig:SICE_Grad} and Fig. \ref{fig:SICE_Mix} display the qualitative comparison for an image from our SICE\_Grad dataset and the SICE\_Mix dataset, respectively.
 We find that no method yields faithful result on SICE\_Grad or SICE\_Mix.
 In particular, most methods successfully enhanced the under-exposed regions but made the over-exposed region even brighter.
 The lack of contrast from the homogeneous over-exposure makes it hard to distinguish any detail in these enhanced regions.

-The qualitative comparison (w/ object detection) for an image from the DarkFace dataset \cite{yang2020advancing} is shown in Fig. \ref{fig:DarkFace_Det}.
+\textbf{Results on the DarkFace Dataset:} Fig. \ref{fig:DarkFace_Det} shows the qualitative comparison (w/ object detection) for an image from the DarkFace dataset~\cite{yang2020advancing}.
 In particular, the bounding box in the figure is annotated with the predicted class and probability.
-Our findings are as follows: 1) KinD \cite{zhang2019kindling}, Zero-DCE \cite{guo2020zero}, RUAS \cite{liu2021retinex}, SGZ \cite{zheng2022semantic}, and SCI \cite{ma2022toward} produces under-exposure images, especially for the right half.
+Our findings are as follows: 1) KinD~\cite{zhang2019kindling}, Zero-DCE~\cite{guo2020zero}, RUAS~\cite{liu2021retinex}, SGZ~\cite{zheng2022semantic}, and SCI~\cite{ma2022toward} produces under-exposure images, especially for the right half.
 Therefore, many objects in their enhanced image are not detected.
-2) KinD \cite{zhang2019kindling} produces oversmoothed result.
+2) KinD~\cite{zhang2019kindling} produces oversmoothed result.
 That is why the object detector is way off target in its enhanced image.
-3) KinD++ \cite{zhang2021beyond}, URetinexNet \cite{wu2022uretinex} and LLFlow \cite{wang2022low} are good in terms of image enhancement.
-However, both KinD++ \cite{zhang2021beyond} and URetinexNet \cite{wu2022uretinex} yield artifacts.
-That's why LLFlow's \cite{wang2022low} enhancement yields better object detection results.
+3) KinD++~\cite{zhang2021beyond}, URetinexNet~\cite{wu2022uretinex} and LLFlow~\cite{wang2022low} are good in terms of image enhancement.
+However, both KinD++~\cite{zhang2021beyond} and URetinexNet~\cite{wu2022uretinex} yield artifacts.
+That's why LLFlow's~\cite{wang2022low} enhancement yields better object detection results.

-The qualitative comparison (w/ semantic segmentation) for an image from the DCS dataset \cite{zheng2022semantic} is displayed in Fig. \ref{fig:DCS_Seg}.
+\textbf{Results on the DCS Dataset:} Fig. \ref{fig:DCS_Seg} displays the qualitative comparison (w/ semantic segmentation) for an image from the DCS dataset~\cite{zheng2022semantic}.
 Particularly, different colors are used to distinguish pixels from different predicted categories.
-Our findings are as follows 1) RetinexNet \cite{wei2018deep}, MBLLEN \cite{lv2018mbllen}, and KinD \cite{zhang2019kindling} causes large areas of incorrect segmentation on pedestrians and sidewalks.
-2) Zero-DCE \cite{guo2020zero} and SGZ \cite{zheng2022semantic} are close to the GT.
-However, SGZ \cite{zheng2022semantic} results in better segmentation results for the objects in the distance.
+Our findings are as follows 1) RetinexNet~\cite{wei2018deep}, MBLLEN~\cite{lv2018mbllen}, and KinD~\cite{zhang2019kindling} causes large areas of incorrect segmentation on pedestrians and sidewalks.
+2) Zero-DCE~\cite{guo2020zero} and SGZ~\cite{zheng2022semantic} are close to the GT.
+However, SGZ~\cite{zheng2022semantic} results in better segmentation results for the objects in the distance.